eljefedelrodeodeljefe/kube-js/README.md

-**Note:** the kube-apiserver will close watch connections eventually according to the [`--min-request-timeout`](http://kubernetes.io/docs/admin/kube-apiserver/ command line argument. kubernetes-client does not attempt to reconnect when the kube-apiserver closes a connection.
+**Note:** the kube-apiserver will close watch connections eventually according to the [`--min-request-timeout`](http://kubernetes.io/docs/admin/kube-apiserver/ command line argument. `kube-js` does not attempt to reconnect when the kube-apiserver closes a connection.

 ### Authenticating

-kubernetes-client supports Kubernetes [apiserver authentication](http://kubernetes.io/docs/admin/authentication/).
+`kube-js` supports Kubernetes [apiserver authentication](http://kubernetes.io/docs/admin/authentication/).

 Basic authentication (with optional certificate authority):